pseudotensor/open-strawberry/CONTRIBUTING.md

-# Contributing to OpenStrawberry
+# Contributing to open-strawberry

-We're excited that you're interested in contributing to OpenStrawberry!
+We're excited that you're interested in contributing to open-strawberry!
 This document outlines the process for contributing to this project and provides some guidelines to ensure a smooth collaboration.

 ## Table of Contents